tiptoppress/category-posts-widget/readme.txt

 == Changelog ==

+4.1.3

+* Added option to hide widget, if category have currently no posts.

 4.1.2

 * Fixed hide title bug.

 4.1.1

-* Added option to put thumbnail on top
+* Added option to put thumbnail on top.
-* Added option to hide the title
+* Added option to show/hide the title.
 * Fixed no background bug.

 4.1.0

-* Added PHP5 Constructor
+* Added PHP5 Constructor.
-* Added Option to allow/disallow widget CSS
+* Added Option to allow/disallow widget CSS.
-* Now, compatible with WordPress 4.3
+* Now, compatible with WordPress 4.3.
 * Meet new plugin author [kometschuh](https://profiles.wordpress.org/kometschuh)

 4.0

-* Added CSS file for post styling
+* Added CSS file for post styling .
-* Now compatible with latest versions of WordPress
+* Now compatible with latest versions of WordPress.

 3.3